7 Songs Belfast

 7 Songs Belfast is a live EP by Mark Kozelek.
 The limited edition CD was made available in July 2008, as a free gift with any order of a CD, t-shirt or vinyl record purchased via Caldo Verde Records' website.
 Starting from September 1, 2008, the EP was made available as a digital download.
-Tracks 1-6 were recorded live at the Blackbox in Belfast on November 4, 2007, and track 7 was recorded live at the Dancehouse Theatre in Manchester on October 30, 2007.
+Tracks 1-6 were recorded live at the Black Box in Belfast on November 4, 2007, and track 7 was recorded live at the Dancehouse Theatre in Manchester on October 30, 2007.